GeorgiosIoannouCoder/nyc-open-data-311-service-requests/README.md

   <img src="nyc311_logo.png" alt="Logo" width="200" height="200">

-<h3 align="center">NYC Open Data 311 Service Requests</h3>
+<h3 align="center"><a href="https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9">NYC Open Data 311 Service Requests</a></h3>
   <p align="center">
-    This project illustrates how to separate and organize an unorganized substantial dataset from NYC Open Data.
-The dataset that this project focuses on is called "311 Service Requests from 2010 to Present."
-This dataset is owned by the NYC OpenData and it is provided by the Department of Information Technology & Telecommunications (DoITT).
+    This project illustrates how to **separate and organize an unorganized substantial dataset from NYC Open Data**.
+The dataset that this project focuses on is called **"311 Service Requests from 2010 to Present."** This dataset is owned by the NYC OpenData and it is provided by the Department of Information Technology & Telecommunications (DoITT).
 This dataset was first created on October 10, 2011, and is updated daily.
-This is a huge dataset and until March 20, 2022, had a total of 28,28,717 rows where each row represents a 311 Service Request.
+This is a huge dataset and until March 20, 2022, had a total of **28,28,717 rows** where each row represents a 311 Service Request.
 The number of rows increases every day and as a result, there is a huge need to organize this dataset as it has already become meaningless, ambiguous, and it is extremely difficult to study and retrieve data.
-The number of columns of this dataset is 41 and it is constant meaning that is neither increasing nor decreasing over the years.
+The dataset has **41 columns** and it is constant number meaning that the number of columns neither increasing nor decreasing over the years.
     <br />
     <a href="https://github.com/GeorgiosIoannouCoder/nyc-open-data-311-service-requests"><strong>Explore the docs »</strong></a>
     <br />